ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 water, flo?at on the back, with the nose
 and mouth projecting.
 For apoplexy,
 raise the headand body; for fainting,
 lay the person fiat.
-A
+At
 </td></tr></table>

 ---